Skip to content

 4. Restart the server and re-pull images.

-Workspace data under --local-dir mounts is unaffected.
-Workspace data that lived only inside the deleted upper layers is lost, by design — the upper layer is per-shed scratch space, not durable storage.
+Host-backed --local-dir/--add-dir mounts (bound under /home/shed/<basename>) are unaffected.
+Data that lived only inside the deleted upper layers — including a cloned --repo and anything written under /home/shed — is lost, by design: the upper layer is per-shed scratch space, not durable storage.

 Disk Space